ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 ![](<images/comparison-1.png>)

-While their sets of features have considerable overlap, they aren’t identical, so this book covers their specific strenghts:
+While their sets of features have considerable overlap, they aren’t identical, so this book covers their specific strengths:

 ![](<images/comparison-2.png>)